 Web hosts can also help you compare the cost of different gTLDs and registrars.
 This can be helpful when budgeting for your website and can ensure that you get the best value for your money.
 What’s more, many web hosts will actually throw in a domain for free when you sign up!

-Though if you’re still on the hunt for a solid web hosting provider for your business, check out our review on the best web hosts!
+Though if you’re still on the hunt for a solid web hosting provider for your business, check out our review on the best domain hosting providers!

 Create A Memorable Online Brand